Carmichael's Curriculum Corner

 Teachers and parents can follow me @Court1224.
 See you on Twitter!

-Building Academic VocabularyPosted by Courtney Carmichael at 4/2/2015
+Building Academic VocabularyPosted by Courtney Carmichael on 4/2/2015

 When coming upon an unknown vocabulary word, it is better to say “How do we find out the meaning?” rather than “What do you think it means?”
 Students often have misconceptions about a term and will keep that wrong term in their head.
 Correcting a mistake is harder for the brain to process.